gradedSystem/pythonProject/README.md

 Extended Hamming code, and 4 data bits for (7, 4) Hamming code.
 Sample output (2):
 Data blocks: b1: 1011, b2: 0101, b3: 0001 …
-3. (50 points) Write a function HammingEncode(bitstring) that takes a sequence of 11 bits and returns the 16-bit codeword for (15, 11) Extended Hamming to be sent over the channel, and a function HammingEncode2(bitstring) that takes a sequence of 4 bits and returns the 8-bit codeword for (7, 4) Extended Hamming to be sent over the channel (or the 7-bit codeword for
+3. Write a function HammingEncode(bitstring) that takes a sequence of 11 bits and returns the 16-bit codeword for (15, 11) Extended Hamming to be sent over the channel, and a function HammingEncode2(bitstring) that takes a sequence of 4 bits and returns the 8-bit codeword for (7, 4) Extended Hamming to be sent over the channel (or the 7-bit codeword for